 I was driving home one day in December.
-I was thinking about the idea of giving, maybe it was the season.
-Out of nowhere God spoke very clearly to me, “Why don’t you trust me?”
-He asked.
+I was thinking about the idea of giving, maybe because of the season.
+Out of nowhere, God spoke very clearly to me, “Why don’t you trust me?”
 I went on the defensive.
 “What do you mean?”

-As I started to think about it something else became very clear: finances can change in a heartbeat.
-I thought of all of the things outside of my control that could affect finances — a fender bender, getting sick and missing work, accidentally breaking something.
-Of all the areas of my life to try and hang on to, finances looked like an area where I needed more of God, not less of Him.
-Why was I trying so hard to hang on to something that was clearly safer in God’s hands?
+As I started to think about it, something else became very clear to me: finances can change in a heartbeat.
+I thought of all the things outside my control that could affect my finances — a fender bender, getting sick and missing work, accidentally breaking something.
+Finances looked like an area where I needed to rely more on God, not less.
+Why was I trying so hard to control something that was clearly safer in God’s hands?

 I had fallen into the trap of believing that I couldn’t afford to tithe.
 No matter what kind of budget you’re working with, 10% looks like a lot.
 I used to think that tithing was a discipline because you had to hand something over week after week.
-Now I believe that tithing is a discipline because it says to God, “I trust you with my resources so much that I’m going to put my money out of my own reach so that You can use it your way.”
+Now I believe that tithing is a discipline because it says to God, “I trust you with my resources so much that I’m going to put my money out of my own reach so that you can use it your way.”

 It’s not an easy thing to do.
 I decided last year that I would start tithing regularly.
-I had decided on a trial amount and quickly realized how ridiculous that was.
+I had decided on a trial amount that was lower than 10% but quickly realized how ridiculous that was.
 How could I step out in faith if I was still holding back?
 I knew that for me, I had to start with a full 10%.
 I took the money out in cash to be sure that I didn’t accidentally spend it.
 I remember putting it in the offering envelope and gasping a little.
 It looked like a lot of money.
-I said a very simple little prayer “Dear God, Please take this and spend it much better than I could.
-Remind me that You promised to take care of me.
+I said a very simple little prayer Dear God, please take this and spend it much better than I could.
+Whenever I become anxious, remind me that you promised to take care of me.
 Help me to spend wisely.
-Amen.”
+Amen.

 It’s been almost a year now and by God’s grace I can say that tithing is almost a habit.
 It is always an act of surrender but it is also a reminder that God’s economy is not the same as mine.
 He can take my little bit and use it to bless someone in ways I could never imagine.
-He can take the resources I have and make them just exactly what I need.
+He can take the resources I have and make them be exactly what I need.